 Jessica Stiles, vocals and guitar plus guest accompaniment as desired.

-Check out Jessica's recent album release 'The Latest Stiles' - available now on AirPlay Direct, iTunes (and wherever digital music is distributed).
+Check out Jessica's most recent album release 'The Latest Stiles' - available now on AirPlay Direct, iTunes (and wherever digital music is distributed).

 Jessica Stiles 'EP' (Independent): released 2009.
 Featuring performances by Dylan-Thomas Vance, Jenny Conlee (of The Decemberists), Harley James, and Lex Browning.